MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 For the purpose of classification, independent logistic classifiers are used with the binary cross-entropy loss function.

+### 2. Text Recognition

+Now that we have our custom text detector implemented for text detection, we move onto the subsequent process of Text Recognition.
+We can either build our own text recognizer or use an open-sourced one.

+Here we are going to use an open-sourced one, the Tesseract OCR engine for text recognition.
+With only a few tweaks, the Tesseract OCR engine works wonders for our application.
+We are going to use Tesseract 4, which is the latest version.

+### 3. Aadhaar number validation

 ## What is Aadhaar?

 https://uidai.gov.in/

 Aadhaar is a 12-digit unique identity number that can be obtained voluntarily by residents or passport holders of India, based on their biometric and demographic data.
 The data is collected by the Unique Identification Authority of India (UIDAI), a statutory authority established in January 2009 by the government of India.
 Aadhaar is the world’s largest biometric ID system.
 The Aadhaar card consists of key information on the person such as the name, gender, and date of birth in plain text as well as a QR code.
 UIDAI has introduced a new Secure QR Code which contains demographic details of a resident like name, address, date of birth, gender and masked Aadhaar number as well as a photograph of the Aadhaar number holder.

 ### How Aadhar number is generated and validated?
 [Aadhar number generation and validation process](https://medium.com/@krs.sharath03/how-aadhar-number-is-generated-and-validated-3c3e7172e606)